rassaire/Dmo_demo/README.md

 # Introduction

-This project aims to offer easy access to the modeling framework for multi-structures from interest from Medical images (MRI, CT scans etc.).
+This project aims to offer easy access to the modeling framework for multi-structures of interest from Medical images (MRI, CT scans etc.).
 It is a system that allows the easy creation of a dynamic mult-shape models, which can be trained to detect and segment structures from 3D/2D images.